 Organza

-Organza is lightweight and sheer like chiffon but has a lot more structure, making it the perfect choice for a warm-weather wedding.
+Organza is lightweight and sheer like chiffon but has a lot more structure, making it the perfect choice for a wedding.
 It’s usually made from silk, but you can also find more modern and affordable options made with synthetic fibers.

 Pique